-GB004 (HIF-1a Stabilizer)
+GB004 (HIF-1\alpha Stabilizer)

 GB004 is a novel, gut-targeted, oral small molecule being developed for the treatment of IBD including UC and CD.
-GB004 stabilizes HIF through the inhibition of HIF PHDs, key enzymes involved in HIF degradation.
-Preclinical data from animal models of IBD demonstrated that HIF-1a stabilization restores intestinal epithelial barrier integrity and function, and results in immunomodulatory effects that we believe are important in reducing inflammation and enhancing mucosal healing in IBD patients.
-We have completed a Phase 1 SAD study in healthy volunteers and are currently dosing healthy volunteers in a Phase 1 MAD study.
-We plan to pursue clinical development in both UC and CD patients and initiate a Phase 1b clinical trial in UC in the first half of 2019.
-We also plan to initiate a Phase 2 clinical trial in UC in the first half of 2020.
+GB004 stabilizes HIF- 1α through the inhibition of PHDs, key enzymes involved in HIF degradation.
+Preclinical data from animal models of IBD demonstrated that HIF- 1α stabilization restores intestinal epithelial barrier integrity and function and results in immunomodulatory effects that we believe are important in reducing inflammation and enhancing mucosal healing in IBD patients.
+We have completed Phase 1 SAD and MAD studies of GB004 in healthy volunteers, and all doses of GB004 were well tolerated.
+We have completed enrollment for the GB004 Phase 1b trial in UC patients with active disease.
 We in-licensed GB004 from Aerpio Pharmaceuticals, Inc., or Aerpio, in June 2018 and retain worldwide rights.